Marcus Mariota: 2014 season

 Prior to the Alamo Bowl on December 30, 2013, Mariota announced his decision to bypass the NFL draft and return for the 2014 season.
 Considered by many to be a Heisman Trophy favorite entering the 2014 season, Mariota was named to watch lists for the Maxwell Award, Walter Camp Award, and Davey O'Brien Award.
 Prior to the start of the 2014 season, Mariota was considered one of the best prospects for the NFL Draft.

 On December 11, 2014, at the annual College Football Awards show in Orlando, Florida, Mariota won the Davey O'Brien Award for the nation's best quarterback, and the Walter Camp and Maxwell Awards, both awarded to the nation's best football player.
 The next day back in Eugene, Mariota graduated from the University of Oregon with a bachelor's degree in General Sciences, with an emphasis on human physiology, accomplishing one of his goals in returning to play after the 2013 season.

 On December 13, 2014, Mariota became the first Oregon Duck and Hawaii-born athlete to win the Heisman Trophy.
-He had 788 out of 891 (88.4%) of the first place votes, and 90.9% of the total points.
+He received 788 out of 891 (88.4%) first place votes and 90.9% of the total points.

-After a 12–1 regular season record, the Ducks were selected to play in the 2015 Rose Bowl, a semi-final game in the College Football Playoff, against Florida State and Jameis Winston.
+After a 12–1 regular season record, the Ducks were selected to play in the 2015 Rose Bowl, a College Football Playoff semifinal game, against Florida State and Jameis Winston.
 Mariota was named the Offensive MVP in the 59–20 victory, after throwing for 338 yards with two passing touchdowns and rushing for 62 yards with one touchdown.
-With the win, Oregon faced Ohio State in the National Championship and lost by a score of 42–20.
-Coming into this game, Mariota was set to clinch the All-Time lowest interception record, until the final 27 seconds where the last pass of the game was intercepted by cornerback Eli Apple.
+With the win, Oregon faced Ohio State in the National Championship and lost, 42–20.
+Coming into the game, Mariota was set to clinch the all-time lowest interception record, until the final 27 seconds where his last pass of the game was intercepted by cornerback Eli Apple.
 The loss to the Buckeyes was Mariota's final collegiate game; he entered the 2015 NFL draft a few days later.

 In 2016, Oregon unveiled their 30,000 square-foot Marcus Mariota Sports Performance Center.

 In 2020, the university conducted a poll of alumni and fans via social media, asking them to select four Oregon alumni for a notional Mount Rushmore for the university.
 Mariota was one of the top four selections, alongside Nike cofounder and university benefactor Phil Knight, Ducks track legend Steve Prefontaine, and recently graduated basketball superstar Sabrina Ionescu.